The Essential Guide to Student Travel for Richmond

 Continue saving throughout your trip by considering renting bikes to get from one attraction to another.
 You will find that many of the tours and sightseeing plans that you have made may lie within close proximity of each other.
 For instance, after touring the Capitol

 Building, several educational museums such as the American Civil War Museum are just a short bike-ride away.
 Richmond Rides is one of the city’s finest bicycle ride tour groups, and is one of the best and cheapest ways to take in Richmond’s premier highlights.

 One of the best ways to save on lodging is to reconsider your stay at a swanky, premier hotel and perhaps trade it in for a comfortable overnight at a hip hostel.
 The HI Richmond Hostel is a top-rate choice for saving money on accommodations, as is conveniently just south of Washington, D.C. and near several of Richmond’s finest places of interest.
 Just a few obliging amenities include weekly tours and activities, free Wi-Fi and free continental breakfast.
-Other suitable accommodations include air bed and breakfast options, which often provide discounted rates for groups of travelers.
+Other suitable accommodations include Airbnb options, which often provide discounted rates for groups of travelers.